Artwork: Stencil work by L.E.T. (@l.e.t._les.enfants.terrible), Stay Weird

 The documentary was created by Daniel Ali and Louis Leeson.

+Recently I was reading Neil Gaiman's journal to check out his New Year's message and found this, an incredibly moving version of Leonard Cohen's song, Democracy.
+Neil recorded the lyrics, Amanda Palmer featured on the piano, the paintings were created by David Mack and given life through the animation of Olga Nunes.
 Given the political climate in the US and the passing of Leonard, it's timely.
 Neil and Amanda gave the video to PEN America in support of PEN's continued mission to defend free expression.

-Artwork: wall mural by SETH, Italy
+Artwork: Wall mural by SETH, Italy

 dreams